Introduction

 using GroupDocs.Signature.Options;

-Let’s break down the barcode verification process into clear, manageable steps:
+Now let’s break down the barcode verification process into clear, manageable steps that you can follow along with.

 Step 1: Specify the Document Path